To ensure my safety, I only accept clients who provide screening details.

 Identification Check

-This is the easiest and most common form of verification.
+These are standard security procedures to keep me safe.
 Most professional providers ask new clients to verify their identity to attempt to filter out violent men, stalkers, and people who seek to harm and hurt escorts.
-These are standard security procedures to keep me safe.

 I understand many people are hesitant about providing details.
 But please consider, you’re not the one at risk here - I am.
 I have taken the time to verify all my details, with thousands of dollars of verified advertising so you can see I’m real.